APSI Logo

 The tool returns score = NA and an explanation that it cannot infer a political stance from the text.

 Lower values indicate more pluralist rhetoric; higher values indicate more populist rhetoric.
-The tool maps score ranges to labels like “Pluralist”, “Moderate”, “Populist”, etc.
+The tool maps score ranges to labels such as "Pluralist", "Moderate", and "Populist".

-Lower scores indicate weaker support for liberal democratic values; higher scores indicate stronger support for liberal democratic values.
+Lower scores indicate weaker support for liberal democratic values; higher scores indicate stronger support.

-Confidence reflects internal consistency of the model’s hypothesis probabilities (e.g., lower variance means higher consistency).
+Confidence reflects the internal consistency of the model's hypothesis probabilities.
+Lower variance across hypotheses produces higher confidence.

 Contradiction is flagged when both sides of a dimension receive comparatively strong support, suggesting mixed or conflicting signals in the text.

-APSI outputs a score, interpretation label, confidence level, contradiction status, and indicators of which hypotheses influenced the score.
+APSI outputs a score, an interpretation label, a confidence level, a contradiction status, and indicators of which hypotheses most influenced the score.

-18. What kinds of texts can I analyze?
+22. What kinds of texts can I analyse?

-You can analyze speeches, articles, social media posts, policy statements, interviews, and transcripts—any text where political language might appear.
+You can analyse speeches, articles, social media posts, policy statements, interviews, and transcripts — any text where political language might appear.

-No. APSI analyzes only the text provided and does not know the author, audience, or circumstances surrounding the text.
+No. APSI analyses only the text provided and does not know the author, audience, or circumstances surrounding the text.

 APSI measures rhetorical framing in language, not verified beliefs, intent, or factual truth.